How To Test Drive A Car

 • Tires — make sure they have acceptable tread and inflation in general, if some have greater wear and tear than others there could be a mechanical or alignment issue

-• Exhaust Area — look for any dark, oily stains that could be a sign of excess smoke that could be a sign of an issue with the exhaust
+• Exhaust Area — look for any dark, oily stains that could be a sign of excess smoke or a sign of an issue with the exhaust

 • Head & Tail Lights — check that all turn signals, high beams, low beams, brake lights work and aren’t cracked or broken

 You can also look for general defects or wear and tear.
-Some might be more aesthetic problems that do not affect how safe or how well the car is to drive, but others could either be signs of potential issues that need repair that you should mention to the salesperson if they did not mention it to you ahead of time.
+Some might be more aesthetic problems that do not affect how safe or how well the car drives.
+While others might be a sign of potential issues requiring repair that you should mention to the salesperson if they did not mention it to you ahead of time.

 2. Give the interior an inspection